Eddevinc/files2/wvd-in-a-day/11-Setup-FsLogix.md

-8. Now scroll up on the script you pasted and replace ***NameofStorageAccount*** with the name of storage account you created in the second line of following script.
+8. Now scroll up on the script you pasted and replace ***NameofStorageAccount*** in second line of script with the storage account name you created in *Task 1, step 9*.

    ![ws name.](media/183.png)